Generic Header Banner Generic Header Banner

 2. Demand Forecasting and Planning

 Accurate demand forecasting allows utilities to meet consumer needs while negotiating rates and managing the grid effectively.
-AI collects and processes data from sensors, IoT devices and smart meters to analyze consumption patterns and seasonal variations, enabling precise demand predictions, optimized distribution and identification of inefficiencies.
+Utility AI is about collecting and processing data from sensors, IoT devices and smart meters to analyze consumption patterns and seasonal variations, enabling precise demand predictions, optimized distribution and identification of inefficiencies.

 While AI excels in analyzing historical data, weather patterns and consumption trends to adjust energy production and reduce waste, human intervention is essential in ambiguous and critical scenarios.